ethanol-cx/Eye-Contact-Detection-With-OpenFace/matlab_runners/Readme.txt

 --------------------------------------- OpenFace Matlab runners -----------------------------------------------------------------------------

-These are provided for recreation of some of the experiments described in the publications and to demonstrate the command line interface by calling the C++ executables from matlab.
-This is intended to test the Windows version of the code.
+These are provided for recreation of some of the experiments described in the publications and to demonstrate the command line interface by calling the C++ executables from Matlab.

 ======================== Demos ==================================